The True Cost of a Traditional Home Warranty

 2. Individual Appliance Extended Warranties

-Rather than covering your whole home under one contract, you can purchase individual extended warranties for specific appliances — refrigerators, washers, dryers, ranges, and more.
+Rather than covering your whole home under one contract, you can purchase individual extended warranties for specific appliances such as refrigerators, washers, dryers, and ranges.

-Best for: Homeowners with 1–3 high-value appliances they want to protect without paying for full-home coverage.
+Best for: Homeowners with 1 to 3 high-value appliances they want to protect without paying for full-home coverage.

 3. Rely on Manufacturer Warranties

-Every new appliance comes with a manufacturer warranty — typically 1–2 years of full coverage, sometimes with extended parts-only warranties of 5–10 years on key components (e.g., compressors, motors).
-Brands like Speed Queen offer 3–7 year warranties, while Sub-Zero covers parts for up to 12 years.
+Every new appliance comes with a manufacturer warranty, typically 1 to 2 years of full coverage, sometimes with extended parts-only warranties of 5 to 10 years on key components like compressors and motors.
+Brands like Speed Queen offer 3 to 7 year warranties, while Sub-Zero covers parts for up to 12 years.

 Manufacturer warranties cover defects in materials and workmanship, but they do not cover normal wear and tear or labor costs after the initial period.
-They're entirely free — no premiums, no service fees.
+They're entirely free, no premiums or service fees.
+The catch: many homeowners lose access because they never registered the product at purchase.

 Best for: Owners of newer, premium-brand appliances who don't expect early failure.

-A home systems protection rider (also called an equipment breakdown endorsement) can be added to your existing homeowners insurance policy.
-This covers sudden and accidental mechanical or electrical breakdowns in appliances, HVAC systems, water heaters, electrical panels, and more.
+A home equipment breakdown endorsement (also called home systems protection) can be added to your existing homeowners insurance policy.
+This covers sudden and accidental mechanical, electrical, or pressure system breakdowns in appliances, HVAC systems, water heaters, electrical panels, generators, and even smart home devices.

-Unlike a home warranty, this rider kicks in for sudden failures — not wear and tear.
-But it integrates cleanly with your existing policy and may carry no separate service fee.
+Unlike a home warranty, this rider kicks in for sudden failures, not gradual wear and tear.
+But it integrates cleanly with your existing policy with no separate service fee, and many plans also include food spoilage reimbursement.

 Learn more about how home warranty vs home insurance coverage differs and why many homeowners benefit from carrying both.

-Best for: Homeowners who want one integrated policy and whose main concern is unexpected equipment failures rather than aging-related wear.
+Best for: Homeowners who want an integrated, low-cost policy and whose main concern is unexpected equipment failures rather than aging-related wear.

 5. HVAC Service Agreements